UnbelievableLion/LinuxSound/Sampled/PulseAudio/AsynchronousAPI.md

 to start up a sink input, which we do by sleeping until the sink input callback assigns a non-zero value to the `sink_index`variable.
 Crude, yes.
-In a program such as `pavucontrol`the GUI runs in separate threads anyway and we do not need to rsort to such simple tricks.
+In a program such as `pavucontrol`the GUI runs in separate threads anyway and we do not need to resort to such simple tricks.

 The program is [pavolume_sink.c](pavolume_sink.c) .